Active Limelight: Heat Biologics, (HTBX)

-Heat Biologics, (HTBX) fell -0.94% with the finishing price of $1.05 in Monday Trading Session.
-The stock price showed -75.58% negative in value from one year high price and revealed 438.46% up in value from its one year low price.
-In the recent week Heat Biologics, stock price volatility was noted 8.21% while for the last month volatility was seen at 7.19%.
+Heat Biologics, (HTBX) rose 0.18% with the finishing price of $1.04 in Tuesday Trading Session.
+The stock price showed -75.77% negative in value from one year high price and revealed 434.31% up in value from its one year low price.
+In the recent week Heat Biologics, stock price volatility was noted 6.82% while for the last month volatility was seen at 7.11%.
 Its Average True Range (ATR) shows a number of 0.08.
 Return on assets (ROA) results to -36.50%.
 While Return on investment (ROI) reached to -151.80%.

 Analysts contributed mean rating at 2.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.